mm-mansour/html2x/README.md

 http://localhost:7100/?link=https://github.com/&extension=jpg&wh=480,600
 ```

-As you can see there is only a single required parameter, that is "link".
+As you can see there is only a single required parameter, that is, "link".
 You can also choose the target extension (available options are pdf, png, and jpg).
 Moreover, you can change the viewport using the "wh" argument, passing the desired width,height in pixels.

-Notice that with the webservice tool you cannot convert local files directly.
-You could use NGINX or any similar service to locally host your files or you could use the CLI tool to convert your files locally.
+Notice that with the webservice tool you cannot convert local files directly; however, you could use NGINX or any similar service to locally host your files or you could use the CLI tool to convert your local files.

 ## HTML2X-cli

 ### Deployment:

-Start by pulling the docker image and deploying it locally.
+Simply pull the docker image.
 ```bash
 docker pull mwmansour/html2x-cli
 ```